FranxYao/franxyao.github.io/index.md

 I study large-scale probabilistic generative models for human language.

-In the era of large language models, my research focuses on scaling, emergent abilities, complex reasoning, and new research paradigm in the large scale regime.
+In the era of large language models, my research focuses on specialized language models, emergent abilities, complex reasoning, and new research paradigm in the large scale regime.
 My article on [tracing emergent abilities to their sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1) is now an important roadmap about large language model evolution.

 Before the LLM era, I studied latent variable models for language generation and structure prediction.